Jobs and Salary Info for a Bachelors Degree in Nutrition

 Source: *U.S. Bureau of Labor Statistics

 While a bachelor's degree is not required for all positions, an undergraduate degree in nutrition prepares individuals for careers in the food industry.
-These careers use food, health and nutrition knowledge to help test products, assist consumers and manage food operations.
-Keep reading for an overview of three careers: dietitians and nutritionists, food scientists and food service managers.
+People in these careers use food, health and nutrition knowledge to help test products, assist consumers and manage food operations.
+Keep reading for an overview of dietitian and nutritionist, food scientist and food service manager careers.

 Dietitians and Nutritionists

 Nutritionists and dietitians work with clients on a consultant, community or clinical basis.
 These professionals plan healthy meals to satisfy nutritional requirements.
 By promoting healthy eating habits, nutritionists seek to avert and remedy illnesses associated with bad health.
 After examining an individual's health, a dietitian can recommend a diet designed to assist the patient meet his or her health needs, such as losing weight or lowering blood pressure.
 Additionally, these workers act as spokespersons and educators, informing others about healthy dietary habits through education and research.

 According to the U.S. Bureau of Labor Statistics (BLS), nutritionists and dietitians in 2014 had a median yearly salary of $56,950.
 Most of these professionals earned between $35,040 and $79,840 per year.
 The number of employed nutritionists and dietitians is expected to increase 21% between 2012 and 2022, which is faster than average, per the BLS.